buanzo/digitalocean-metawrite/README.md

     ssh root@another_droplet

-# Example: Create ansible inventory
+# Example: Create ansible inventory (This template is not yet available)

 Maybe you use ansible, and you want to update your hosts inventory dynamically: